Post-Secondary Education

 Colleges or technical colleges receiving federal funds must designate a person to help students with disabilities to access accommodations.
 This person may be known as a 504 Coordinator, Disability Services Coordinator, Accessibility Services Coordinator, amongst others.
 A student must be able to self-advocate for services needed when working with an individual from the Disability Services Office at their college or technical college

-Catch the College Wave is a one-day conference for high school students with disabilities considering post-secondary education.
+Catch the College Wave is a half-day conference for high school students with disabilities considering post-secondary education.

 • Participate in panel discussions with current college or technical college students who have disabilities